 Alternative educational opportunities

 Ranch Ehrlo also offers educational opportunities and vocational programs for clients with developmental and cognitive disabilities in a warm, nurturing and supportive environment:

 The Learning Centre is a special education program designed to support adults, aged 17 and older, with developmental disabilities and sensory needs to lead a full life.
 It provides community-based services that maximize development, community inclusion, independence, and participants’ contribution to the society in which they live.
-The participants are challenged to achieve their full potential for independence, productivity, right to enjoy life, and inclusion in the community.
 Programming involves developing an individualized plan which includes ongoing social and life skills development, and simple vocational training through constant, repetitive routines.

 The Alternative Vocational Education Program (AVEP) provides vocational training and programming that promotes customized work experiences with ongoing supports.
 AVEP has been developed and designed to meet the needs of both male and female clients with sensory and communication issues, as well as supervision needs.